 What are the pros and cons of owning or building your own DIY tiny house?

-Let’s analyze PROS for building or ordering prefab tiny houses first:
+Let’s analyze the PROS for building or ordering prefab tiny houses first:

-- Downsizing may mean having a reduced cost of living (including mortgage, property taxes, utilities, etc).
+- Downsizing may mean having a reduced cost of living (including mortgage, paying off debt faster, property taxes, utilities, etc).

 - A tiny home is an intimate space that can bring the whole family closer together.